-- When a sarcomere contracts, myosin heads attach to actin to form cross-bridges
+- When a sarcomere contracts, myosin heads attach to actin to form cross-bridges.

-pull the actin, and this results in sarcomere shortening, creating the tension
+- This results in sarcomere shortening, creating the tension

 of the muscle contraction.

-- In mammals there is a strong overlap between the optimum and actual resting length of sarcomeres.
+- In mammals, there is a strong overlap between the optimum and actual resting length of sarcomeres.